OfficeDev/office-js-docs-pr/docs/onenote/onenote-add-ins-programming-overview.md

         });
 }
 ```
-OneNote add-ins support only the following common APIs:
+OneNote add-ins support only the following Common APIs:

 | API | Notes |
 |:------|:------|